speedcontrol/nodecg-speedcontrol/READMES/EditMode.md

 ### .gameCapture
 an element tagged with `class="gameCapture"` will serve as the gamefeed on the overlay.
-It's background color will be fully green which you can color/cromakey away. a gameCapture is also positionable/resizable and have the keepproportion attribute inherently, so you will always keep the aspect ratio when resizing gameCaptures.
+It's background color will be fully green which you can color/cromakey away. a gameCapture is also resizable and have the keepproportion attribute inherently, so you will always keep the aspect ratio when resizing gameCaptures.
 If there are multiple gameCapture in an overlay, e.g:
 ```